melintea/upml/README.spin.md

 #### Simulation

-Left as above, only manual simulation is possible.
-A "human" can be added to randomly flip the switches:
+Left as above, only interactive simulation is possible.
+A "human" can be added to randomly flip the switches; also wrap the switch spec into its own ```Switch``` composite state:

 ```
 state Human {